PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

 ??? essential "3.5 Essential: Pre-recorded videos are hosted in a streaming service and captioned accurately."

     - For example, Panopto for your own at-desk recordings and YouTube for external videos.
-    - Do not upload video files directly to the site, or to documents provided (eg. PowerPoint slides).
+    - Do not upload video files directly to the site, or to documents provided (eg. lecture slides).
 This may not support appropriate captions, can give a poor user experience and may violate copyright.
-    - Pre-recorded video (UoY-created at-desk captures, reused lecture capture recordings from previous years and external content) must have accurate captions synched to the audio and/or an equivalent text alternative such as a transcript.
+    - Pre-recorded video (UoY-created and external content) must have accurate captions synched to the audio and/or an equivalent text alternative such as a transcript.
 Users must be able to choose whether or not to display captions.
 [Guide: Panopto recordings and captions](https://docs.google.com/document/d/1eX5K4zg-yl13uYuK6SsMUa-qgiQzG5w5c2zh4rEGKj4/edit?usp=sharing).
     - Lecture capture recordings are automatically captioned in Panopto.
 For the current year's recordings, it is not required to review these for accuracy but lecture staff are encouraged to do so where practical.
 Staff must respond to requests for caption corrections if errors represent significant challenges for students in accessing the content.
 More information on [captioning lecture capture recordings](https://docs.google.com/document/d/1N0xn4W14D2DAjMDXRYlo_I3zobThft7Atc3JHdcXQpQ/edit?usp=sharing).

 ??? essential "3.6 Essential: Links and materials titles describe the destination or content."

     - Link text describes where the link goes or the content, eg. [how to write better link text](https://bighack.org/how-to-write-better-link-text-for-accessibility/).
-Don’t use non-descriptive text like ‘click here’ or ‘find out more’.
+Don’t use non-descriptive text like ‘*click here*’ or ‘*find out more*’.
 Don’t paste the full URL (eg. *https://www.link.com*).
     - Document titles describe the content without having to open the file.
 This could include the week, type of materials, key word(s) relating to the topic, and a short module identifier.
 For example, material titles for the module ‘Mythical Creatures in Literature’ could use the format *Week 3_Slides_Dragons_MCL*.
     - Use any naming conventions consistently across the site and module materials.
     - This is very important for screenreader users, and makes links and documents more usable for everyone.